dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-setting/corner-angle-range-array.md

 }
 ```

-`ConrnerAngleRangeArray` consist one or more angle range objects.
+`CornerAngleRangeArray` consist one or more angle range objects.
 Each object contains a maximum and a minimum value of the angle.

 <table style = "text-align:left">
     <tr>